walmartlabs/react-ssr-optimization/README.md

     - `cmpName`: the component name that this event transpired on, e.g. "Hello World" component.
     - `loadTimeNS`: the load time spent loading/generating a value for a cache miss, in nanoseconds.
 This only returns a value when `collectLoadTimeStats` option is enabled.
 - `collectLoadTimeStats`: an _optional_ config indicating enabling the `loadTimeNS` stat to be calculated and returned in the `eventCallback` cache miss events.

+## Other Performance Approaches

+It is important to note that there are several other independent projects that are endeavoring to solve the React server-side rendering bottleneck.
+Projects like [react-dom-stream](https://github.com/aickin/react-dom-stream) and [react-server](https://github.com/redfin/react-server) attempt to deal with the synchronous nature of ReactDOM.renderToString by rendering React pages asynchronously and in separate chunks.
+Streaming and chunking react rendering helps on the server by preventing synchronous render processing from starving out other concurrent requests.
+Streaming the initial HTML markup also means that browsers can start painting pages earlier (without having to wait for the entire response).

+These approaches help improve user perceived performance since content can be painted sooner on the screen.
+But whether rendering is done synchronously or asynchronously, the total CPU time remains the same since the same amount of work still needs to be done.
+In contrast, component memoization and templatization reduces the total amount of CPU time for subsequent requests that re-render the same components again.
+These rendering optimizations can be used in conjunction with other performance enhancements like asynchronous rendering.